spacecloud-io/space-docs/content/storage/database/add-new-database.md

 ## Spinning up a database

-We first need to have a database up and running in order to add it to Space Cloud.
+We first need to have a database up and running to add it to Space Cloud.

 ### Development/Testing environment

-This guide assumes that you have used the docker setup of Space Cloud for development/testing environment.
+This guide assumes that you are using the docker setup of Space Cloud for development/testing environment.

 We will be using the `add database` command of `space-cli` to spin up a database for us on Docker.

-> **Note:** We are running database in docker only because it's development environment, For production environment we recommended using a managed database service.
+> **For production environment we recommend using a managed database service.**

 Just run the following command to spin a database locally on Docker: